NetRiseInc/zerolens-action/README.md

 That's it! :rocket:

-- Find your scan report in workflow artefacts.
+- Find your scan report in workflow artifacts.
 - Output summary appears in your job logs.
 - Adjust policies or enable advanced features as needed.